 How to Clean Your Couch

-If you have a couch marked”W” or”WS,” you may possess the ability to use an upholstery steam cleaner.
-Before you get excited, consult with the manufacturer’s instructions for the steamer to see if it’s OK to use it on your couch fabric.
-While,”W” and”WS” couches may possess the ability to withstand water, they can not always take the heat.
+If you have a couch marked”W” or”WS,” you may possess the capacity to use an upholstery steam cleaner.
+Before you get excited, consult the manufacturer’s instructions for the steamer to see if it is OK to use it on your sofa fabric.
+While,”W” and”WS” couches may possess the ability to withstand water, they can’t always take the heat.

-Additionally, you may want to do a spot test on a tiny out-of-the-way region of the couch to ensure steaming won’t cause any permanent damage.
+Additionally, you may wish to do a spot test on a little out-of-the-way region of the couch to guarantee steaming won’t cause any permanent damage.

-There are a few tricks that can make your cleaning more effective , however:
+There are a few tricks that may make your cleaning more effective, however:

 - Vacuum your couch until you start to steam clean.
-After you’ve steamed and the couch has completely dried, vacuum it .
+After you’ve steamed and the couch has completely dried, vacuum it again.

-- Pick a great day to steam clean your couch so that you can open the windows and air out the room.
+- Pick a great day to steam clean your sofa so that you can open the windows and air out the room.

-- Some steam cleaners use microfiber fabrics to help pick up debris.
-You may want to change these out as you steam so you can pick up all the dirt.
+- Some steam cleaners use microfiber fabrics to help pick up debris. you will want to change these out as you steam so you can pick up all the dirt.

-- After steaming, point a fan on your couch to make it dry completely.
+- After steaming, point a fan on your sofa to allow it to dry completely.

 - Wait until the water in the steamer cools before dumping it out.